flutter/website/src/get-started/fwe/state-management.md

 that notifies other parts of the app?

-Flutter provides an abstract class called `Listenable` that can update one or listeners.
+Flutter provides an abstract class called `Listenable` that can update one or more listeners.
 Some useful ways to use listenables are:

 * Use a `ChangeNotifier` and subscribe to it using a `ListenableBuilder`